Adjustable versus fixed rate loans

 Your first few years of payments on a fixed-rate loan go mostly toward interest.
 As you pay , more of your payment is applied to principal.

-You might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans because interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call Capacity Lending, LLC at 469-640-0400 for details.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Capacity Lending, LLC at 469-640-0400 to learn more.

 ARMs usually start at a very low rate that usually increases as the loan ages.
 You've likely heard of 5/1 or 3/1 ARMs.
 In these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate programs most benefit borrowers who will move before the loan adjusts.
+It then adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate loans benefit borrowers who plan to move before the initial lock expires.

-Most people who choose ARMs do so when they want to get lower introductory rates and do not plan on remaining in the home for any longer than the introductory low-rate period.
-ARMs can be risky if property values go down and borrowers are unable to sell or refinance.
+Most people who choose ARMs choose them when they want to take advantage of lower introductory rates and do not plan on remaining in the house for any longer than the initial low-rate period.
+ARMs are risky when property values go down and borrowers cannot sell their home or refinance their loan.